theEmperorofDaiViet/sportify/README.md

 - Add to cart and order for the whole (physical) album
 - Register (Join Email List) by entering a name and email address
 - Delete Cookies: click the Delete Cookies link in the navigation bar, close the browser, and run the application again
-- Work with database by JDBC
+- Work with database by JPA (and JDBC - in the previous version)

 ## 2. End Users:
 - Verify the user by cookies: